-The expense represents the fair value of share options granted to directors, employees and contractors, which is charged to the statement of operations over the vesting period of the underlying options.
-The Group has used a trinomial valuation model for the purposes of valuing these share options with the key inputs to the model being the expected volatility over the life of the options, the expected life of the option, the option price, the dividend yield and the risk free rate.

-The Group recorded a total share-based payments charge of US\$792,000 (2019: US\$758,000).
-The increase of US\$34,000 in the total share-based payments expense is mainly due to a higher number of options being in their vesting period in 2020 compared to 2019 due to options granted in 2020.
-The total charge is shown in the following expense headings in the statement of operations: US\$12,000 (2019: US\$26,000) was charged against cost of sales and US\$780,000 (2019: US\$732,000) was charged against selling, general & administrative expenses.
+The share-based payments expense represents the fair value of share options granted to directors, employees and contractors, which is charged to the statement of operations over the vesting period of the underlying options.
+The Group has used a trinomial valuation model for the purposes of valuing these share options with the key inputs to the model being the expected volatility over the life of the options, the expected life of the option, the option price, the dividend yield and the risk-free rate.
+The Group recorded a total share-based payments charge of US\$0.79 million (2019: US\$0.76 million).
+The increase of US\$0.03 million in the total share-based payments expense is mainly due to a higher number of options being in their vesting period in 2020 compared to 2019 due to options granted in 2020.
+The total charge is shown in the following expense headings in the statement of operations: US\$0.01 million (2019: US\$0.02 million) was charged against cost of sales and US\$0.8 million (2019: US\$0.7 million) was charged against selling, general & administrative expenses.